nathanchapero-creator/lafc-win-analysis/README.md

 ### Notes:
 * All goal difference deviations are calculated as actual minus expected (GF − xGF and GA − xGA) on a per-match basis.
 * xGD and GD are averages on a per-match basis.
-* Analysis includes only MLS regular season and playoff matches for clarity.
+* Analysis includes only MLS regular season and playoff matches.

 ### Why I analyzed it:
-  * As an LAFC and soccer fan, analyzing my favorite player's tenure at the club made perfect sense to allow me to showcase my data analysis skills.
-During his tenure (2018-2023), Carlos Vela played in over 150 MLS matches, winning multiple titles and a championship.
-My goal was to assess whether or not Carlos Vela had a measurable correlation with LAFC's success.
+  * During his tenure (2018-2023), Carlos Vela played in over 150 MLS matches, winning multiple Supporters' Shield titles and an MLS Cup championship.
+The goal is to assess whether Carlos Vela had a measurable impact on LAFC's success.
 This includes measurements in win percentage, xGF (expected goals for), xGA (expected goals against), and xGD (expected goal difference).

 ### Brief Insight Summary:
   * The 2021 MLS season was the most notable outlier season, with LAFC underperforming relative to their xGF (expected goals for) and xGA (expected goals against) metrics.
 Underperformance was most prevalent while Vela was on the pitch.